MicrosoftDocs/memdocs/memdocs/intune/protect/security-baselines-configure.md

   We recommend planning to discontinue use of the older format and deploying a profile based on the latest version as soon as possible.
 The older profiles don't receive updates while the newer versions released in May 2023:

   - Use the new settings format in the Intune UI that directly aligns to the configuration service provider (CSP) source for each setting.
-  - Include only settings found in the current CSP, which can include new settings that are added to the CSP since the last baseline version was created.
   - Are preconfigured with default configurations that the relevant security teams recommend.

 ### Update a baseline to the new format

 To update a baseline that was created before May 2023 to the new format, you must create a new baseline instance.
 To assist you in recreating the original baselines configuration, you can have Intune export your current baselines configuration as a .CSV file.
 The export includes:

 - Each setting from the older baseline is identified by using the name of the setting as it appears in the new baseline.
+While the name of the setting isn't presented verbatim in the .csv, you will find the path for the setting, which contains part of the setting name in it.
 - How each setting in the older baseline was configured.
 - If the configuration of a setting from the old baseline matches the default configuration from the new baseline.